Siddharth2511/pursuit-evasion-drone/README.md

 # Pursuit-Evasion Simulation in AirSim (Thesis)

-This repository contains the final implementation of a vision-based pursuer drone that tracks an evader in 3D using monocular/depth/LiDAR-based strategies.
-The code is part of Siddharth Anand's Dual Degree Project (DDP2) at IIT Bombay.
+This repository contains the implementation of a vision-based pursuer drone that tracks an evader in 3D using monocular/depth based strategies.
+The code is part of Siddharth Anand's Final Thesis Project at IIT Bombay under the guidence of Prof. Debraj Chakraborty.

 ## Project Goals
 - Simulate real-time drone pursuit in a 3D AirSim environment